timbiles/Convoke/README.md

 # Description

 This is my personal project, an assignment during my time at Dev Mountain in Dallas, TX.
-I build a meet-up web application with the purpose of bringing people together for a common purpose, whatever that may be!
+I built a meet-up web application with the purpose of bringing people together for a common purpose, whatever that may be!
 This site allows an individual to sign in, create a profile, create events, join upcoming events, chat with other users, and many other features!

 # Skills Utilized